open-zaak/open-zaak/docs/development/performance/notifications.rst

 Automatic retry for notifications
 ---------------------------------

-Sending notifications can be done with automatic retry, i.e. if the notification task was failed it will be autoretried the configured number of times.
-We measure how autoretry works with increasing downtime of the notification service.
+By default, sending notifications has automatic retry behaviour, i.e. if the notification publishing task hasfailed, it will automatically be scheduled/tried again until the maximum retry limit has been reached.

+In this scenario, we measure how autoretry behaves with increasing downtime durations of the notification service.

 **Test specifications:**